kanehekili/TSVAccess/README.md

 In order to import data from a retro software that is not able to provide any REST bindings, Ximporter has been created.
 It reads a propriaty XLS file and imports it into our system.
 Select a xls file (this feature needs to be adapted to the provider) to import it into the database.  <br />
 Due to some restraints on the given infrastructure - this code works on windows.. (but looks a lot uglier)

-Ximporter has been written for "Conplan" and will have to be adapted for other backends.
+Ximporter has been written for "Conplan" and will have to be adapted for other backends.Surprisingly it runs on windows and it is used to sync the member software with the TSVAccess database

 ![Screenshot](https://github.com/kanehekili/TSVAccess/blob/main/Ximporter.png)